bdwyertech/supermarket_sync/README.md

         --cookbooks-json CONFIG      List of cookbooks to synchronize
 ```

-You can supply individual configuration for supermarkets invidivually via the configuration file.
+* Supermarkets can be configured individually via the configuration file.

-Otherwise, you can configure global Chef parameters via environment variables.
-This may prove handy in a CI pipeline scenario.
+* If left unspecified, global Supermarket parameters can be passed in via environment variables.

 ```
+# Set Supermarket Globals
 export SM_USER='supermarket_user'
 export SM_KEY='/path/to/my/key.pem'

+# Sync the Supermarkets
+supermarket_sync -c config.json --cookbooks-json cookbooks.json
 ```

+* Slack notifications are optional and can be configured via notification hash in `config.json`.

 #### Configuration Samples